zainab-rizwan/Donations-Website/README.md

 # Donations-Website
-A sample site to collect donations.
+A sample site to collect donations